-This is due to the fact that it was previously demonstrated that quantitative traits such as yield, oil content, and height differences between the different rapeseed ecotypes (Assefa et al., 2018; Fridrihsone et al., 2020).
+This is due to the fact that it was previously shown that quantitative traits such as yield, oil content, and height significantly differ among rapeseed ecotypes (Assefa et al., 2018; Fridrihsone et al., 2020).
 It was demonstrated that no significant difference between the winter and spring phenotypes was identified at a 5% significance level for observations made in 2016 and 2017.
 Slight differences were only observed in 2018.
+Despite no strong climatic differences observed during the three vegetation seasons, this could be explained by the dryer conditions in November of 2017 (monthly cumulative precipitation = 49.9 mm) compared to the similar periods of 2015 (78.1 mm) and 2016 (93.8 mm).
+This probably could affect the glucosinolate accumulation in winter lines.
 Next, we tested the concordance of glucosinolate measurements across three years (Figure 4.3.2).

 Figure 4.3.2 - Glucosinolate content distribution in the studied rapeseed cohort.
 Histogram depicting average glucosinolate content values for three years (A).
-Dashed lines divide low, middle, and high glucosinolate lines according to the (VNIIMK)
+Dashed lines divide low, middle, and high glucosinolate lines according to the (VNIIMK) classification.

-classification.
 Correlation of glucosinolate content for three vegetational seasons (B-D).
 Each dot corresponds to a plant sample.
 Regression lines are shown in red.